Fair Division with Two-Sided Preferences: Introduction

-In \Cref{sec:swap-stability}, we focus on \emph{swap stability}, the requirement that no swap between two players makes at least one of the four involved parties better off and none of them worse off.
-First, we observe that even with nonnegative-value players, starting with an arbitrary EF1 allocation and letting players make beneficial swaps may result in an allocation that violates EF1.
-Despite this fact, for teams with arbitrary (positive or negative) values over players, we present a polynomial-time algorithm that produces a balanced and swap stable allocation satisfying \emph{EF[1,1]}, a relaxation of EF1 where one player may be removed from each of the envying team and the envied team.\footnote{When both positive and negative values are allowed, EF1 permits one player to be removed from either the envying team or the envied team (but not both) \citep{AzizCaIg22}.} Since EF[1,1] reduces to EF1 for nonnegative-value players as well as for nonpositive-value players, we obtain the same result for EF1 in each of these cases.
-We then note two ways in which the arbitrary-value result cannot be improved: EF[1,1] cannot be strengthened to EF1, and we cannot simultaneously attain \emph{individual stability}---the condition that no deviation of a player to another team makes the player better off and neither of the involved teams worse off.
+In \Cref{sec:swap-stability}, we focus on \emph{swap stability}, that is, the requirement that no swap between two participants makes at least one of the four involved parties better off and none of them worse off.
+First, we observe that even with nonnegative-value participants, starting with an arbitrary EF1 allocation and letting participants make beneficial swaps may result in an allocation that violates EF1.
+Despite this fact, for teams with arbitrary (positive or negative) values over participants, we present a polynomial-time algorithm that produces a balanced and swap stable allocation satisfying \emph{EF[1,1]}, a relaxation of EF1 where one participant may be removed from each of the envying team and the envied team.\footnote{When both positive and negative values are allowed, EF1 permits one participant to be removed from either the envying team or the envied team (but not both) \citep{AzizCaIg22}.} Since EF[1,1] reduces to EF1 for nonnegative-value participants as well as for nonpositive-value participants, we obtain the same result for EF1 in each of these cases.
+We then note two ways in which our arbitrary-value result cannot be improved: EF[1,1] cannot be strengthened to EF1, and we cannot simultaneously attain \emph{individual stability}---the condition that no deviation of a participant to another team makes the participant better off and neither of the involved teams worse off.
 Nevertheless, we show that if we give up balancedness, both of these improvements become possible: an allocation that satisfies EF1, swap stability, and individual stability exists and can be found efficiently.